Find Your Firsts

 While stopping at The Eddy Pub, Tomo and Zac sampled a selection of cheeses and charcuterie, all local to the area.

 Belgian-inspired, locally sourced: The beer here is an unconventional take on conventional brewing.
-Be on the lookout for a few ingredients that might take you by surprise, including pine needles and fresh roasted sunchokes.
+Be on the lookout for a few ingredients that might take you by surprise such as pine needles and fresh roasted sunchokes.

 Can’t make it to the alehouse while you’re in Saxapahaw?
-Haw River brews are served at a variety of restaurants and drinking holes in the area.
+Haw River brews are served at a variety of restaurants and watering holes in the area.

 At Reverence Farms, sheep, chickens, cows and more are grass-fed, pasture-raised and wholly appreciated.
-Visitors can stop by the adjoining cafe for a daytime meal including Sunday brunch.
+Visitors can stop by the farm store for fresh milk, eggs and meat straight from the farm, plus house-made dinners and desserts to go.

 Queens residents Tomo and Zac have been to countries all over Asia and Europe, but they’d never been to North Carolina.